-Applicants from a variety of disciplines and all of the schools of the health sciences are encouraged to apply for the CRSP.
+Applicants from a variety of disciplines and all of the schools of the health sciences are encouraged to apply for the KL2-CRSP.
 Each applicant must meet several eligibility requirements.

-- The applicant must be a U.S. citizen or noncitizen national or must have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (I-151 or I-155) or some other verification of legal admission as a permanent resident.
+- Must be a U.S. citizen or noncitizen national or must have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (I-151 or I-155) or some other verification of legal admission as a permanent resident.
 Individuals on temporary or student visas are not eligible.

-- The applicant must have a clinical doctorate or PhD degree or its equivalent at the time of application to the program.
+- Must have a clinical doctorate or PhD degree or its equivalent at the time of application to the program.

-- The applicant must be able to commit at least 75% of his or her full-time professional effort to the CRSP and its related clinical research activities.
+- Must be able to commit at least 75% of his or her full-time professional effort to the KL2-CRSP and its related clinical research activities.

-- The applicant may not have another K award pending.
+- May not have another K award pending.

-- The applicant must be committed to developing a clinical research career.
-Note that individuals who are planning a career in basic science research or animal research are NOT eligible for the CRSP.
+- Must be committed to developing a clinical research career.
+Note that individuals who are planning a career in basic science research or animal research are NOT eligible for the KL2-CRSP.
 For a definition of clinical research, click here.

 << Back to Application Process